 The multi-subscription and key vaults overview or failures workbooks support exporting the results in Excel format by selecting the download icon to the left of the pushpin icon.

-Customize Azure Monitor for Key Vault
+Customize Key Vault insights

 This section highlights common scenarios for editing the workbook to customize in support of your data analytics needs:

 - Scope the workbook to always select a particular subscription or key vault(s)